 Extreme skiers and snowboarders travel to Laurel Highlands year after year to get their mountain thrills.
-With three resorts featuring a variety of terrain parks for all skill levels, the only Olympic-size halfpipe on the East Coast, and every size and shape of jumps and rails to fulfill your trick needs.
-Kids can grow their skills and advance from the children's terrain parks through the more difficult features to the expert jumps and rails with this variety of terrain park styles and features.
-Find information about these resorts on our downhill skiing and snowboarding page.
+Across three resorts, you can find a variety of terrain parks for all skill levels, the only Olympic-sized halfpipe on the East Coast and every size and shape of jumps and rails.
+Kids can grow their skills and advance from the children's terrain parks, to the more difficult features and finally conquer the expert jumps and rails.

-Seven Springs Mountain Resort, home of the East Coast's only Olympic-size halfpipe, features seven terrain parks for every skill level.
+Seven Springs Mountain Resort, home of the East Coast's only Olympic-sized halfpipe, features seven terrain parks guaranteed to challenge every skill level.

 North Park: Packed with medium-sized jumps designed for the intermediate rider, you’ll find plenty of jumps to practice on and prepare yourself for larger features.

-Hidden Valley is home to two small terrain parks for kids, the Continental Progressive Terrain Park, a very small introduction to the sport, and the Jaguar Terrain Park, a small to medium sized trick area.
+Hidden Valley is home to two terrain parks for kids.
+The Continental Progressive Terrain Park is great for introducing children to terrain parks, and the Jaguar Terrain Park houses a small-to-medium sized trick area.
 These small jumps and rails offer a comfortable learning environment for beginners.

 Beginners at Nemacolin will appreciate "The Yeti's Lair" terrain park on Mystic Mountain as they learn the skills needed to tackle more advanced terrain parks.
 The park includes a 16-foot Flat Box, 24-foot Flat Box, 14-foot Down Flat Rail, 16-foot Down Cannon Rail, 24-foot Rainbow Box and snow-made jumps!